bigeyedata/terraform-modules/examples/self-managed-vpc-no-internet-access/README.md

 You will need all the same prerequisites as the standard install, as well as an existing VPC with appropriate subnets.

+Also create an AWS secrets manager secret and put the password for your SMTP credential as a string.

 ## Configuration

 Follow all the configuration steps in the standard install,